Koh San Road or Khao San Road? You hear both iterations in reference to the famous backpacker street in Bangkok, but which is correct?

 Love it or hate it, Bangkok's Khao San Road is a base for travelers in Bangkok to sleep, party, and arrange travel needs to other places in Thailand and Asia.

-Although the infamous stretch once brought in mostly backpackers, today, travelers with bigger budgets, families, and short-term holiday goers also come to the street to eat, drink, and shop.
+The infamously rowdy strip once brought in mostly backpackers on shoestring budgets.
+Today, travelers with bigger budgets but less time, families, and short-term holiday goers also come to the street to eat, drink, get massages, and shop.
 As pricier properties and boutique hotels move into the area, prices have increased along the street once famous for the cheapest beer in Bangkok.
-The neighborhood's nightlife draws young locals, especially on weekends, as well as non-Thai visitors.
+Still, the neighborhood's nightlife draws young locals, especially on weekends, as well as non-Thai visitors.

-Hardly an authentic experience, the Khao San area is home to more than the usual amount of cheap fakes for sale, rambunctious parties, and a horde of scammers that includes fast-talking tuk-tuk drivers hoping to separate inexperienced travelers from their colorful Thai baht.
+Hardly an authentic experience, the Khao San area is home to more than the usual amount of cheap fakes for sale, rambunctious parties, and an army of scammers who prey on tourists.
+Fast-talking tuk-tuk drivers work hard to separate inexperienced travelers from their colorful Thai baht.

 With so many world travelers collected in once place at any given time, unexpected reunions between people who met in other parts of the world is a nightly occurrence.
 Khao San Road is an easy place to meet new friends and to team up with new travel mates.
-It isn't really the best choice for learning anything about Thai culture.
+It isn't really the best choice for learning anything about Thai culture and etiquette.

 Is Khao San Road Safe?

-Despite the late-night atmosphere, prostitution isn't nearly as prevalent along Khao San Road as it is in Sukhumvit and other tourist areas in Bangkok.
-The usual "girlie" bars and seedy massage parlors are thankfully missing.
-Families on vacation still flock from nicer hotels to take advantage of cheap drinks and massage chairs along the street.
+Despite the party atmosphere at night, prostitution isn't nearly as prevalent along Khao San Road as it is in Sukhumvit and other tourist areas in Bangkok.
+The usual "go-go" bars and seedy massage parlors are pleasantly missing.
+Families on vacations still come to take advantage of cheap drinks and massage chairs along the street.